27Apoorva/TheRoboticsBlogger/_posts/2023-11-10-Kinematic-Modelling-for-Mobile-Robots.md

         <ul style="padding-left: 10px;padding-top: 0;">
           <li><b>Suitability for Holonomic Robots:</b> RPP is not commonly used with holonomic robots as it's more oriented toward grid-based path planning.
           </li>
-          <li><b>Suitability for Non-Holonomic Robots:</b> IWhile RPP is generally used for non-holonomic robots, its applicability depends on specific use cases.<br>
+          <li><b>Suitability for Non-Holonomic Robots:</b> While RPP is generally used for non-holonomic robots, its applicability depends on specific use cases.<br>
           </li>
         </ul>
       </li>